risawitama/verbose-potato/README.md

-## I’ve just been reading a book about anti-gravity, it’s impossible to put down!
+## I was thinking about moving to Moscow but there is no point Russian into things.